Christ Calling His Bride to Arise and Come Away

 This is the call to the Bride and the Wise Virgins at the Rapture to come away with Him.
-It is clearly Springtime and Passover, Unleavened Bread, Firstfruits, and Pentecost the same season as when Christ ascended into Heaven.
+It appears to be Springtime and Passover, Unleavened Bread, Firstfruits, and Pentecost the same season as when Christ ascended into Heaven.

 Notice that Christ does not come down to get the Bride, rather He calls her to “rise up” and “come away” with Him which is very similar to these verses.

 1 Thessalonians 4:16-18 “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
 Wherefore comfort one another with these words.”